pandora0667/netlab/README.md

 ```

 ### Development
-The server runs on port 8080 and serves both the API and client application.
-In development mode, it uses Vite's development server for hot module replacement.
+The application runs on port 8080 and serves both the API and client application.
+In development mode, it utilizes Vite's development server for hot module replacement and fast refresh capabilities.

-### API Endpoints
-- /api/ip - Get IP information
-- /api/dns - DNS lookup
-- /api/subnet - Subnet calculation
-- /api/ping - Ping host
-- /api/whois - WHOIS lookup
+## Project Configuration
+- **TypeScript**: Strict mode enabled for maximum type safety
+- **Tailwind CSS**: Custom theme configuration
+- **Vite**: Optimized build setup for both development and production
+- **Express**: Configured with TypeScript support and session management

+## Best Practices
+- Component-based architecture
+- Type-safe development with TypeScript
+- Accessible UI components with Radix UI
+- Responsive design with Tailwind CSS
+- Separation of concerns between client and server
+- Environment-specific configurations

 ## Contributing
-Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.
+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

-## Support
+## License
-For support, please open an issue in the GitHub repository or contact the maintainers.

-For detailed code examples and implementation details, please refer to the source code in the repository.
+This project is licensed under the MIT License.